Terms and conditions

 - it will be your responsibility to reimburse us on written demand for any costs or losses we sustain or incur arising directly or indirectly from Your Default.

-- Any additional work performed outside of the scope of the Tax Cloud service is to be charged at £250 per hour plus VAT.
-Such additional work will be notified to you for agreement before such services are performed.
+- Any additional work performed outside of the scope of the Tax Cloud service is to be charged at £250 per hour.
+Such service will be notified to you for agreement before such services are performed.

 What is the cost